Acid reflux or GERD can cause the sensation of food being trapped in the throat.

 GERD stands for gastroesophageal reflux disease.
 Dr. Desai explains, “Acid reflux, or GERD, is a condition where an abnormal amount of acid is exposed to the esophagus.

-“This may cause many different symptoms but usually includes a burning sensation in the pit of the stomach that travels up the chest towards the mouth.”
+“This may cause many different symptoms but usually includes a burning sensation in the pit of the stomach that travels up the chest towards the mouth,” says Jay Desai, MD, who specializes in colon cancer screening, upper endoscopy and consultative gastroenterology at the New York Gastroenterology Associates.

 Food Stuck in Throat Feeling